 Technicians processed scale samples in the NRAAL according to protocols detailed in Wright et al. (2015).
 Ages were formatted using the European system where freshwater age was separated from saltwater age by a decimal.
-For steelhead repeat spawners, an 'R' is added to the saltwater age to designate the winter spent in freshwater while on the first spawning run (see Copeland et al. 2018 for ageing repeat spawners).
+For steelhead repeat spawners, an 'R' is added to the saltwater age to indicate the winter spent in freshwater during the second spawning migration (see Copeland et al. 2018 for ageing repeat spawners).
 Age classes are defined as the unique combinations of freshwater, saltwater, and repeat spawning ages.
 Brood year (BY) is the spawn year minus the total age at spawning (total age = freshwater age + saltwater age + 1).
-One year is added to scale age determinations for steelhead and Chinook Salmon where a visible annulus forms during the adult period of the lifecycle spent in freshwater over winter, when mineral deposits that form on scales are metabolized for gonadal and gamete growth (Persson et al. 1998; Witten and Huysseune 2009).
+One year is added to scale age estimations for steelhead and Chinook Salmon because a visible annulus forms during the adult period of the lifecycle spent in freshwater over winter, when mineral deposits that form on scales are metabolized for gonad and gamete growth (Persson et al. 1998; Witten and Huysseune 2009).
 For Chinook Salmon, no visible annulus is formed on scales during their first winter of juvenile development.
 Fish lacking either a freshwater or saltwater age were not used for analysis.

-We validated wild fish saltwater age assignments with known saltwater ages from hatchery and wild fish PIT tagged as juveniles and from hatchery fish with CWT.
-Accuracy of age assignments was estimated by percent agreement between saltwater age and known age determined from juvenile PIT-tag detection in the hydrosystem.
-Known saltwater age fish were used to compute accuracy rates for steelhead and Chinook Salmon ages.
-Analysis of scales is sufficiently accurate to produce age compositions (Copeland et al. 2018; Reinhardt et al. 2022).
+Steelhead and Chinook Salmon with known saltwater ages were used to compute aging accuracy rates for both species.
+We validated wild fish saltwater age assignments using known saltwater ages from wild fish that were PIT tagged as juveniles and from hatchery fish with a CWT.
+Accuracy of age assignments was estimated by percent agreement between scale-based saltwater age and known saltwater age.
+The estimation of age using scales is sufficiently accurate to produce age compositions (Copeland et al. 2018; Reinhardt et al. 2022).

-Genetics Tissue Processing and Analysis
+Genetic Tissue Processing and Analysis

 Detailed methods for extraction of genomic DNA from tissue samples, DNA amplification, and single nucleotide polymorphism (SNP) genotyping are described in Vu et al. (2015) and Campbell et al. (2015).
 Briefly, samples were processed using "Genotyping-in-Thousands by sequencing" (GT-seq) protocols at either the EFGL in Eagle, Idaho, or the Columbia River Inter-Tribal Fish Commission's genetics laboratory in Hagerman, Idaho.
-Steelhead were examined at a 368 SNP marker panel, and Chinook Salmon were examined at a 343 SNP marker panel.
-Each panel contains SNPs for PBT, GSI, and sex-determination analysis.
+Steelhead were examined at a 379 SNP marker panel, and Chinook Salmon were examined at a 349 SNP marker panel.
+Each panel contains SNPs for PBT, GSI, and genetic sex-determination.

 Parentage-based tagging involves annual sampling and genotyping of hatchery broodstock that are used to create a database of parental genotypes.
 Subsequently, progeny of these genotyped parents (collected either as juveniles or adults) can be assigned back to their parents via parentage analysis.
-Parentage assignments were performed on all ad-intact adults returning to LGR to identify hatchery fish that were phenotypically wild (unclipped/unmarked) using the program SNPPIT (Anderson 2010, available at: https://github.com/erigande/snppit).
+Parentage assignments were performed on all ad-intact adults returning to LGR to identify hatchery fish that were phenotypically wild (unclipped/unmarked) using the program SNPPIT (Anderson 2010, available at: https://github.com/eriqande/snppit).
 Since 2008, fin tissue has been sampled from nearly all adult steelhead and spring-summer Chinook Salmon broodstock spawned at Snake River hatcheries in Idaho, Oregon, and Washington (Delomas et al. 2020).
-The PBT project essentially "tags" all hatchery steelhead and spring-summer Chinook Salmon smolts released in the Snake River basin.
+The PBT project essentially "tags" all hatchery steelhead, spring-summer Chinook Salmon, and fall Chinook Salmon smolts released in the Snake River basin.
 This allows researchers to identify the exact parents of an individual, and thus its hatchery of origin and total age (Steele et al. 2013).
 Parentage Based Tagging is a critical tool to differentiate hatchery fish when no other physical tags (e.g., CWT and fin clips) are present and can significantly improve escapement estimates for wild Chinook Salmon and steelhead (Hargrove et al. 2021b).